ASinghh024/OutreachX/SETUP_GUIDE.md

-# Gmail Bulk Email Sender - Complete Setup Guide
+# OutreachX - Complete Setup Guide

 ## 🚀 Quick Start

-Your Gmail Bulk Email Sender application is now ready!
+Your OutreachX application is now ready!
 Follow these steps to complete the setup:

 ### 1. Google OAuth 2.0 Setup (REQUIRED)